veronikakontos/TravelDestination/README.md

 Real-time weather from choosen city destination
 ![API](/screenshots/apiweather.png)

 Edit or Update destination with validation.
-User must provide correct information to be able continue with website
+User must provide correct information to be able to continue with the website
 ![Edit/Update Profile](/screenshots/createdest.png)

 Popular destination is preview as video MP4(repeating every 5sec)